 Reconcile your accounts regularly

 Not only does it help you keep track of your finances, but it also provides valuable insights into your company’s financial health.
 One way to simplify the process is to reconcile your accounts regularly.
 Reconciling means comparing your records to your bank statements to ensure that all your transactions are accounted for.
 This can help you catch errors and prevent fraud.
+Another way to manage financial risk is to implement a retail payment fraud prevention solution for the business.

 Additionally, reconciling regularly can help you identify trends in your spending and receipts, says Sage.
 As a result, it is an essential part of effective bookkeeping.
 You can save time and money in the long run by taking the time to reconcile your accounts.